DorianDudi/DorianDudi/README.md

 - 👋 Hi, I’m @DorianDudi
 - 👀 I’m interested in programming - web development
 - 🌱 I’m currently learning Javascript/REACT
-- 📫 How to reach me: ddorianvlad@yahoo.ro
+- 📫 How to reach me: dorian.vlad.dudi@gmail.com

 <!---
 DorianDudi/DorianDudi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.